MergeBubble/MiniSql/README.md

 # MiniSql
-MiniSql with select with indnex
+MiniSql with select with index